rtang03/fabric-es/deployments/boilerplate/README.md

 ***

-## Note
+## Connection Profile

 If you use the connection profiles, ENSURE the paths in connection profiles are set correctly.
-Precisely, replace the string **"boilerplate"** with your network folder.
+Precisely, replace the string **"boilerplate"** with your network folder name.